BuddyBob/BezeirCurve/ReadMe.md

 - Click on tangent to visualize tangent lines at each point on curve
 - Click and drag control points to reshape the curve
 - Real-time updates as you drag control points
-- Visualize tangent lines at each point on the curve
-- Visualize acceleration at each poiint on curve
 - See arc length of the curve

 ![me](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExN203cm9yd2V6bTY3Y3JncHdxdG90eWV6eTNqOXZ0MXo0Zjh0YzYzZCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/wlcdHrdepz51q4awfh/giphy.gif)